Due to the overwhelming demand for our services, we only accept family law clients in orange county court.

 The objective is for the supported partner to be self-sufficient within a realistic time frame, such as half the length of the marriage - unless the marriage is long (over 10years).
 In most cases, spousal support is tax-deductible for the supporting party and taxable as income for the receiver.
 It is essential & vital to consult with an attorney about the reasons you feel you are entitled to spousal support or that you are unable to pay it.

-The children play an important role in divorce.
+Children play an important role in divorce.
 When children are involved, your divorce extends threefold to include child support, child custody, and visitation, as well as, in some situations, paternity if a party raises the matter.
 These child issues are discussed on our custody page.

 The primary distinction between a divorce paralegal and a divorce lawyer is that paralegals do not have the authority to determine fees or provide legal advice to clients.
 Paralegals who provide legal advice may be breaking the law and may face repercussions.

-There are significant distinctions between the two titles or professions that are crucial to recognizing when considering engaging legal counsel and/or representation while divorcing.
+There are significant distinctions between the two titles or professions that are crucial to recognize when considering engaging legal counsel and/or representation while divorcing.
 Paralegals do not attend law school but typically have some specific training.

 Some learn on the job, while others complete a two or four-year degree program.
 They are valuable and necessary members of many law firms, and some have advanced degrees.
 Their expertise is typically not as comprehensive as that of a lawyer, and they are typically schooled in specific areas of the law.